kd8bxp/bittybot-robot-using-movi/README.md

 Original Bitty Bot Code can be found in the Automation Technology Club repository. https://github.com/automation-technology-club/Bitty_Bot

+## Libraries

+Uses Adafruit Neopixel (version 1.3.5), and SoftwareSerial libraries (unknown version).
+Because the Arduino IDE has been getting pretty bad handling libraries, I've included the libraries used in the src directory of the sketch.
+These libraries may have been slightly modified to work from the sketch directory, and do not include the examples.

 ## Installation

 Bittybot is a 2 wheeled tail dragger robot, using a Arduino Mega 2560.
 The basic motor hook up is pictured in the directory.
 A ultrasonic, DHT11 Temperature sensor, and voltage sensor where added, and are documented in the code.